jam928/python-algo/udemy_course/02-basic-challenges-2/03-display-likes/readme.md

 ## Instructions

-Write a function called `displayLikes` that takes in an array of names and returns a string of who likes the post.
+Write a function called `display_likes` that takes in an array of names and returns a string of who likes the post.

 The function should return a string formatted as follows: